 Lake Fork truly is a fisherman’s paradise.
 I am blessed to live on this beautiful trophy bass fishery.
 If you are planning a bass fishing trip on this lake, I encourage you to give me the opportunity to show you an enjoyable fishing experience.
 Lake Fork is well known for producing giant bass.
 I have had the pleasure of seeing many happy anglers catch the biggest bass of their lives.
 I hope we can do the same!
 If allowed the privilege of being your Lake Fork guide, I will do my best to meet your expectations for the day.

 I cater to a wide variety of fishermen from around the country.
 Anglers of all ages and skill levels are welcome!
 While many customers just want to catch bass and have a good time, I also offer instructional trips regarding seasonal fishing patterns, deep water, specific techniques, and how to interpret sonar.
-I specialize in Lowrance electronics and use HDS units in my 2015 Skeeter FX21.
+No matter what type of trip you’re planning, I believe you’ll enjoy a day on Lake Fork in my 2023 Skeeter FXR 21.

 ABOUT LAKE FORK GUIDE ANDREW GRILLS